John Goodman of Bedford VA and Georgia 1772-1859

 1850 US Census, Subdivision 45, Jackson Co., GA: John Goodman 77 VA, Sarah Goodman 72 SC, Susan (Susannah) Goodman 23 GA are in HH 853, p.
 22/3.

 Of the two sons recorded in John Goodman’s family bible, only Robert Hope Goodman had a son.
 John Tharp Goodman had only daughters.
 Robert Hope Goodman’s son:

 - Charles Mason Goodman (b.
 Sept 1850 – d.
 Dec 1913)

 Charles Mason Goodman had:

 - Robert Hope Goodman (b.
 Nov 1877 – d.
 Bef 1920).

 – In 1910, he is enumerated in US Census in Manhattan, NY, Ward 12, Dist 719.
 He was a theatrical agent, with wife Emma (Manley).
 She was born in IL, her parents in Germany, and she was an actress.
 They married in 1907 in NY.

-– The 1925 NY census finds Warren Tupper and Emma Tupper in Nassau County, with 1 maid, but no sign of son Robert Goodman, who would have been only 16 at the time.
-I could not find him in any later census records.
+– The 1925 NY census finds Warren Tupper and Emma Tupper in Nassau County, with 1 maid, but no sign of her son Robert H. Goodman, who would have been only 16 at the time.
+I could not find him in any later US census records anywhere.
 From this, it seems that this line probably ended here.